KriztoferY/cppdsa-queue/README.md

 #### Style <!-- omit in toc -->

 All documentation text are written in the Javadoc style `/** ... */` with `@` as command marker.
-In the so-called "banner" form (typically for classes and functions), include aligned leading asterisks `*` in each sandwiched lines.
+In multiline form (typically for classes and functions), include aligned leading asterisks `*` in each sandwiched lines.
 For text that can fit in a single line not exceeding 80 characters (including the comment delimiting characters), use the inline form, either succeeding a statement or on the line preceding the code block to document.

 #### Site generation <!-- omit in toc -->